 - Ayakashi Triangle: The rope fastening Matsuri's sword sheathe to his battle suit is much longer than it looks.
 He can quickly unravel it, swinging it around his opponents to tie them up, using the attached sheathe itself as a weight.

 - Vanessa Enoteca from Black Clover uses Thread Magic, letting her form magical string that's virtually invisible to entangle enemies, move them like puppets, and even seal wounds.
-She later develops the power of the red thread of fate, making destiny favor her companions to have them avoid attacks.

 - JoJo's Bizarre Adventure: